 - o Mark yes or no by observing if the household has wires/electric meters and fittings or not. - Mark yes even if electricity is off because of load shedding.
-(The purpose of this is to find out whether the household had the facility of electricity available to them or not) - Toilets: Mark yes or no by observing if there is a constructed toilet in the house. - Mobile phone: Write down the number of mobile phones are there in the household used by family members. - TV: Mark yes or no based on their response.
+(The purpose of this is to find out whether the household had the facility of electricity available to them or not) - TV: Mark yes or no if there is a TV in the household. - Mobile: Mark yes or no if the residents of the household posses a mobile phone. - How far is the nearest school: Ask the one-way distance (in Km) of the nearest school from the house.
+It does NOT have to be the school their children go to. - Vehicles: Write down the number of vehicles such as car, motor cycle, bicycle and tractor owned by the household. - Dairy & Livestock: Write down the number of sheep/goat, cow/buffalo, poultry owned by the household. - Land: Write down the total land area (in acres) owned by the household.